onsi/ginkgo/docs/index.md

 `AddReportEntry` can be called from any runnable node (e.g. `It`, `BeforeEach`, `BeforeSuite`) - but not from the body of a container node (e.g. `Describe`, `Context`).

 `AddReportEntry` generates `ReportEntry` and attaches it to the current running spec.  `ReportEntry` includes the passed in `name` as well as the time and source location at which `AddReportEntry` was called.
-Users can also attach a single object of arbitrary type to the `ReportEntry` by passing it into `AddReportEntry` - this object is stored in `ReportEntry.Value` and is always included in the suite's JSON report.
+Users can also attach a single object of arbitrary type to the `ReportEntry` by passing it into `AddReportEntry` - this object is wrapped and stored under `ReportEntry.Value` and is always included in the suite's JSON report.

+You can access the report entries attached to a spec by getting the `CurrentSpecReport()` or registering a `ReportAfterEach()` - the returned report will include the attached `ReportEntries`.
+You can fetch the value associated with the `ReportEntry` by calling `entry.GetRawValue()`.
+When called in-process this returns the object that was passed to `AddReportEntry`.
+When called after hydrating a report from JSON `entry.GetRawValue()` will include a parsed JSON `interface{}` - if you want to hydrate the JSON yourself into an object of known type you can `json.Unmarshal([]byte(entry.Value.AsJSON), &object)`.

 #### Supported Args
 `AddReportEntry` supports the `Offset` and `CodeLocation` decorations.
 These will control the source code location associated with the generated `ReportEntry`.
 You can also pass in a `time.Time` argument to override the timestamp associated with the `ReportEntry` - this can be helpful if you want to ensure a consistent timestamp between your code and the `ReportEntry`.